Offices Undergoing an Upgrade

 Medical office buildings (MOBs) have exhibited significant demand from investors over the past decade, buoyed by consistent occupancy and rent growth.
 With technology allowing advanced procedures to be performed outside of centralized facilities and the increased demand for outpatient services, many health systems are opening medical facilities outside of centralized campuses.
 In search of more space, affordability, and new patients, health entities have turned to unused traditional offices for MOBs.
 Existing office buildings save healthcare providers from building ground-up and are conveniently located in neighborhoods to serve families closer to home.
-In this article, Matthews™ highlights why investors are targeting offices for medical conversions.

 The State of the Medical Industry